-The AIC website opens on September 16th, as the country teams research and start posting their strategic goals statements.
-The actual simulation begins on Monday, September 30th.
-There will be several simulation-related assignments that will be discussed in class, as will the specific nature of your mentoring work.
-For the moment, know that your work related to the simulation is the central part of your overall coursework, and I expect that you will be online every day starting September 23rd, and during the 10 weeks of the actual simulation (apart from your Thanksgiving break, of course).
+The AIC website opens on January 27th, as the country teams start posting their strategic goals statements.
+The actual simulation begins on February 10th.
+There will be other simulation-related assignments that will be discussed in class, as will the specific nature of your mentoring work.
+For the moment, know that your work related to the simulation is the central part of your overall coursework, and I expect that you will be online every week day starting February 3rd, and during the 11 weeks of the actual simulation (apart from your spring break, of course).